 7. Update your iPad

-If your iPad is on an older version of iPadOS, head to Settings > General > Software Update to update it.
+If your iPad is on an older version of iPadOS, head to the Settings app > General > Software Update and install the latest update.

 Note: If you’re using iPadOS beta, you may have to wait for a newer version or downgrade to the stable non-beta version of iPadOS.